-Digital currency mining has become a popular way for tech-savvy individuals to generate a return in the digital currency markets.
+Digital currency mining has become a popular way for tech-savvy individuals to generate revenue in the digital asset markets.
 However, as mining difficulties increase and the market becomes more and more competitive, miners need to ensure that they have the best crypto mining rigs to maximize revenues.

 Here is a look at the best mining rigs to help you choose which ones are right for you and your mining operation.